 On the journey back down the river, I noticed that the tiny lady rowing us was wearing (in spite of the temperature and humidity) a polyester pantsuit, full length evening gloves and high heels.
 Quite an incongruous outfit for the exertion involved in rowing three heavy foreigners.

-All too soon we were back in the relative chaos of Hanoi, once again employing the ‘focus on a spot on the other side of the road, cross at a steady pace, and avoid eye contact’ method of avoiding a million bicycles and scooters.
+All too soon we were back in the relative chaos of Hanoi, once again employing the ‘focus on a spot on the other side of the road, cross at a steady pace, and avoid eye contact’ method of avoiding a million bicycles and mopeds.
 Whether it’s peace and quiet, or hustle and bustle you are after, Vietnam has it all (and great food too!).

 Our love for travel is what makes us passionate about helping our customers out, no matter what situation they might be in.
 Who knows, we may have even in that predicament ourselves!